 For the pasteurization process, the raw standardized milk is first heated to around 71°C (160 °F) for 15 seconds, or 63 °C (145 °F) for 30 minutes.
 Pasteurization will also alter the composition and structure of the milk proteins (1).
 These may affect how the cheddar curd coagulates, the cheese texture and the melting ability.

 After pasteurization, the milk is set to cool down and later transferred to a holding tank.

 Step #3 – Adding the Starter Culture

-The selection of starter culture will also have an impact on the final flavor of the cheese.
-For example, the most common bacteria strains for cheddar making are Lactococcus lactis ssp. lactis and Lactococcus lactis ssp. cremoris.
+The selection of starter culture will have an impact on the final flavor of the cheese.
+For example, the common bacteria strains for cheddar making are Lactococcus lactis ssp. lactis and Lactococcus lactis ssp. cremoris.